 If you are a carer you may be able to claim benefits such as Carer’s Allowance or Carer’s Credit.
 We explain how to get assessed and what’s available.

 Many older people live independently with the help of family, friends and professional carers.
 Explore the different types of home care and how to arrange it.

-We provide practical information on sheltered housing and extra care housing, with advice on the renting and buying options.
+We provide practical information on sheltered housing, extra care housing, assisted living and supported housing, with advice on the renting and buying options.